sampsyo/dq/README.md

   attempts per URL).
 * `failed`: The file where failed downloads are recorded.
 After a URL exceeds its retry count, it is removed from the queue and placed here.
+* `completed`: The file where successfully completed downloads are recorded.

 Here's an example configuration file: